tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 ### commands

+TThe `commands` object is where you can provide commands to Okta.
+It is an array, allowing you to send multiple commands.
+Each array element should consist of the following name-value pair:

 | Property | Description                                           | Data Type |
 |----------|-------------------------------------------------------|-----------|
 | type     | One of the [supported commands](#supported-commands). | String    |